 A study of the theory, concepts and procedures underlies the preparation of external accounting reports for corporate organizations.
 Topics to be covered include: financial statement preparation, monetary assets, inventories, plant assets, current liabilities, intangibles, and time value of money concepts.
 Prerequisite: ACT 1010.

 ACT 2222.
 Intermediate Accounting II.
 3 hrs.

 A continuation of Intermediate Accounting I dealing with theory and concepts of external reporting.
 Topics covered include comprehensive treatment of liabilities, capital stock, retained earnings, the statement of cash flows, financial statement analysis, and full disclosure in financial accounting.
 Emphasis is also given to internal records including sole proprietorships and manufacturing firms.
 Computerized accounting methods are explored.
-Lecture, two hours per week; lab, two hours per week.
 Prerequisite: ACT 1020 and ACT 2221.

 ACT 2230.
 Certified Bookkeeper Review.
 2 hrs.

 This course is intended for AAS Accounting students in their final semester of the program.
 The course is a review and includes new information that is essential for students to master prior to entering the field of accounting.
 The course covers six (6) main topics: adjusting entries, correction of accounting errors, payroll,depreciation, inventory, and internal controls and fraud prevention.
-Upon completion of the course students will be prepared to take the four-part nationally recognized Certified Bookkeeper exam.
-Once students pass all four exams they will gain candidate status and be able to enter the workforce.
-After two years of experience in accounting the students can then be issued their Certified Professional Bookkeeper designation.
-Lecture, 2 hours.
+Upon completion of the course the student will be prepared to take the four-part nationally recognized Certified Bookkeeper exam.
+Once the student passes all four exams they will gain candidate status and be able to enter the workforce.
+After two years of experience in accounting they can then be issued their Certified Professional Bookkeeper designation.
 Prerequisite: ACT 1010 and ACT 1020.